… …

 Here is a rundown of what you will need.

 Chicken Livers.
 While you can make this recipe with other liver varieties such as beef, I prefer the milder taste of the fresh chicken liver.
-Make sure you buy chicken liver from a safe source, and the darker color means healthier.
+Make sure you buy chicken liver from a safe source, and the darker color means more nutrient rich.
 This is one time for sure that I will recommend that you try and purchase organic chicken liver.

 Another positive in using chicken liver for this recipe is that they do not have the metallic taste that is typically found in beef liver.
 Therefore, there is no need to soak them in milk to remove the metallic taste as you would with beef liver.